-Oscillator Drum Jams is a web app now
+Oscillator Drum Jams is a Web App Now

 Six years ago, I released Oscillator Drum Jams on the iOS App Store.
 It’s a companion to this book by my former drum teacher.
 You can play any exercise out of the book to a chill instrumental loop, with the sheet music up, at any tempo.

-iOS 26 killed it.
-That's a shame, because students have been using the app.
-It’s never had organic growth, but for the people who need it, it’s a valuable tool.
-Faced with the choice between figuring out how to the update the app (I haven’t written iOS code since 2024), letting it die, or rewriting it from the ground up as a web app, I chose the web rewrite!
+Faced with the choice between figuring out how to the update the app (I haven’t written iOS code since 2024), letting it die, or rewriting it from the ground up as a web app using coding agents while I watched TV, I chose the web rewrite.

 Oscillator Drum Jams on the web